Medals and Badges

 13 PDF files (electronically, no paper involved) of a few pages each.
 The information includes detail about Japanese medals and decorations, facts that are

 not readily available in English.
-This is information that is not available on this site.

 ISSUE #1 (February 2012): The Japanese Honor Systems explained and detailed.
 (8 pages.)